doc-ai/tensorio-ios/README.md

 <a name="model-field"></a>
 #### The Model Field

-The model field is a dictionary that itself supports three entries:
+The model field is a dictionary that itself contains three entries:

 ```json
 "model": {